 The original name for this building was called Sandfield - The Tower due to its location and the fact that there is a beautiful sandstone tower rising through the centre of the building but has more recently been known as 'Gwalia'.
 A last ditch effort is in place to highlight the plight of this listed building, its poor state and the unusual history surrounding the building, now lying empty save for the mercy of time.

 Sandfield Tower was built in 1851, and by 1857 it was owned by Joseph Edwards, a South American merchant for use as a private Villa.
-It was then owned from 1880-1881 by Miss Alice Houghton.
-William Kinsman owned it from the years 1882-1890 and then Ralph Lyon Broadbent owned the property from 1891-1900.
+It was then owned from 1880-1881 by Miss Alice Houghton who married William Kinsman and they then owned it from the years 1882-1890, Ralph Lyon Broadbent owned the property from 1891-1900.

-When the building was then sold, it was converted in to the First Church of Christ the Scientist.
+When the building was then sold, it was converted in to the Fourth Church of Christ the Scientist.